Le0nerdo/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 # Requirements analysis
-> Testing with mongoDB Atlas, not sure what database to use.

 Network Clipboard is a program that makes it possible to cut, copy and paste text across multiple devices with a clipboard history.

 ## Features
 * When using cut or copy on text the computer sends the data to a _, where other connected devices can read it from and with that update their clipboards.
-* Selecting text from the history to be on the clipboard. (to be implemented)
+* Selecting text from the history to be on the clipboard.
 * Pause the system so that the clipboard on a certain devise will not be updated from the _, but it still writes to it. (to be implemented)
 * Stop the program so that no sending to or receiving from the _ occurs, but you can still access the current history. (to be implemented)
-* Graphical user interface. (to be implemented most likely with javaFX)
+* Graphical user interface.

 ## Getting Started
 * Make a [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) user (or use existing one)